Bright eyes, big smiles, and stomping feet fill the blacktop at Almaden Country Day School every day of the week.

-P.E. in Early Childhood Education and Kindergarten
+Musical Movement in Early Childhood Education

-Once a week, our Early Childhood Education specialist helps mixed-age preschool and Kindergarten students develop spatial and body awareness, further define their auditory discrimination skills, and learn rhythmic movements through Musical Movement class.
+Once a week, our Early Childhood Education specialist helps mixed-age Pre-Kindergarten students develop spatial and body awareness, further define their auditory discrimination skills, and learn rhythmic movements through Musical Movement class.
 They have fun moving like different animals at the zoo, undulating to musical beats from around the world, and playing various musical instruments.
 In doing so, the children are acquiring body and spatial awareness, non-locomotor and locomotor skills, manipulative skills, and elements of movement fundamental to their academic and social development.